What is rosacea?

 - Antibiotic medicine that you take by mouth (oral) or put on your skin (topical)

 - Prescription creams, washes, or lotions.
-Creams containing metronidazole, azeleic acid, sodium sulfacetamide, and ivermectin are commonly used.
+Creams containing metronidazole, azelaic acid, sodium sulfacetamide, and ivermectin are commonly used.
+Newer creams, such as brimonidine and oxymetazoline, decrease redness by temporarily constricting blood vessels.

 - Glycolic acid peels